1 Choose the software development partner

 - Staff turnover

-If someone from the internal IT team suddenly decides to quit right in the midst of the project (and this happens), finding a replacement will be a real challenge.
+If someone from the internal IT team suddenly decides to quit right during the project (and this happens), finding a replacement will be a real challenge.
 It’s not worth talking about the deadlines and unforeseen expenses that will accompany this.

-These are professionals with extensive experience in developing cool software and its subsequent support.
+Software Houses are professional IT software development companies with extensive experience in developing excellent software and its subsequent support.

 - Reduced overhead costs